elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

     ./net/minidlna

-I couldn&#8217;t find *ps3mediaserver*.
-I did find this &#8216;how to&#8217;: <a href="http://stepbystep.wikkii.com/wiki/PS3MediaServerOnFreeNAS" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://stepbystep.wikkii.com/wiki/PS3MediaServerOnFreeNAS']);">PS3MediaServerOnFreeNAS</a>, but it was a lot of work.
-Then checking out this FreeBSD forum: &#8220;<a href="http://forums.plexapp.com/index.php/topic/28760-plex-on-freebsd/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.plexapp.com/index.php/topic/28760-plex-on-freebsd/']);">Plex on FreeBSD?</a>&#8220;, it doesn&#8217;t looks there is support for that yet.
+I couldn't find *ps3mediaserver*.
+I did find this 'how to': <a href="http://stepbystep.wikkii.com/wiki/PS3MediaServerOnFreeNAS" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://stepbystep.wikkii.com/wiki/PS3MediaServerOnFreeNAS']);">PS3MediaServerOnFreeNAS</a>, but it was a lot of work.
+Then checking out this FreeBSD forum: "<a href="http://forums.plexapp.com/index.php/topic/28760-plex-on-freebsd/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://forums.plexapp.com/index.php/topic/28760-plex-on-freebsd/']);">Plex on FreeBSD?</a>", it doesn't looks there is support for that yet.
 So I was thinking either MediaTomb or miniDLNA and since MediaTomb had better transcoding capabilities, I decided to go with that.
 Here are the steps I took to install MediaTomb on my FreeBSD machine.

 ### 1. Install MediaTomb from ports

-Let&#8217;s get this started:
+Let's get this started:

     elatov@freebsd:~>cd /usr/ports/net/mediatomb/
     elatov@freebsd:/usr/ports/net/mediatomb>sudo make install clean